 Each semester the Center provides professional development opportunities for our students.
 Events can range from insightful talks by industry leaders or faculty from other universities or panels and round-table discussions.
 The topics range from interview processes, graduate school preparation, adjusting to the work force, creating work-life balance, or finding a mentor.
-Most events require RSVP.
-For upcoming events see the calendar.
+Most events require an RSVP.
+For upcoming events see our calendar.

 Computer Science Matters and the Minority Student Pipeline

-In Fall 2016, a new AP Computer Science Principles will be released.
+In Fall 2016, a new AP Computer Science Principles was released.
 As part of National Science Foundation (NSF) grants, MCWIC participates in designing the curriculum for the course and training high school teachers on how to teach it.
 Over the summer, the Center and other partner organizations hold workshops in order to ensure teachers’ comfort with the content and active pedagogical methods needed to make this course successful.
 The program continues with support during the school year for those teachers.
 Learn more about CS Matters here.

 The Maryland Center for Women in Computing lounge is a community space on the 1st floor of the The Brendan Iribe Center for Computing Science and Engineering (1106) for underrepresented students in computing to meet, study, and connect.
-The MCWIC Lounge is opened Monday- Friday from 8am-6pm.
+The MCWIC Lounge is open Monday- Friday from 8am-6pm.
 After hours access can be granted on a case by case basis by completing this form: go.umd.edu/MCWICLounge

 Points of Contact

-AWC (undergrad) and CS Women (graduate) women both send individual notes to all incoming women majoring in computing fields.
-Current students offer to answer questions before new students arrive, or serve as resources and to welcome new students to the department.
+AWC (undergrad) and CS Women (graduate) both send individual notes to all incoming women majoring in computing fields.
+Current students offer to answer questions before new students arrive, serve as resources and welcome new students to the department.
 If you are a new student and would like to be contacted, please contact firstname.lastname@example.org to be connected to a current student who has volunteered to provide support.